 - Unless the permit holder is the contractor licensed in Virginia for the scope of work on the permit OR the permit holder is the property owner and present for all steps of the permitting process, the party that applies for and/or picks up the permit will need to have a Permit Authorization Affidavit.

-Your application, construction documents and required forms will be reviewed for completeness (approximately one business day).
+Your application, construction documents and required forms will be reviewed for completeness (approximately two business days).
 If incomplete, you will be contacted by email about what is missing.

 If the application is complete, you may be contacted about a filing fee, if required.
 The fee will not be refunded, even if a permit is not issued.
 For more information, view Fee Schedules.
 If a filing fee is not required, your application and supporting documents will be sent to the necessary departments for review.